-- the nature of the premises or event - the nature of the licensable activities being provided - the provision or removal of such items as temporary structures, (for example, stages, or furniture) - the number of staff available to supervise customers both ordinarily and in the event of an emergency - instruction, training, and supervision of staff - the age of the customers - the attendance by customers with disabilities, or whose first language is not English - availability of suitable and sufficient sanitary accommodation, and - nature and provision of facilities for ventilation. - 17.3.5 Where the applicant identifies a capacity limit for a premises or events, this should not be interpreted as a requirement to also provide permanent monitoring arrangements.
+- the nature of the licensable activities being provided - the provision or removal of such items as temporary structures, (for example, stages, or furniture) - the number of staff available to supervise customers both ordinarily and in the event of an emergency - instruction, training and supervision of staff - the age of the customers - the attendance by customers with disabilities, or whose first language is not english - availability of suitable and sufficient sanitary accommodation, and - nature and provision of facilities for ventilation. - 17.3.5 Where the applicant identifies a capacity limit for a premises or events, this should not be interpreted as a requirement to also provide permanent monitoring arrangements.
+The licensing authority recognises that the person in charge at the premises can often readily assess the capacity of premises without resort to such measures.
 However, where the capacity is likely to be reached (such as on known busy evenings) and particularly where a special event or promotion is planned, the applicant will be expected to detail the additional arrangements that will be put in place to ensure that the capacity of the premises is not exceeded.